Seme4eg/vim/01_vimTutor.md

 m + {marking letter} -> mark some place in file with specified letter, to find it faster ' + {marking letter} -> go to the marked with this letter

+after editing anything in VIM, it marks first and last point of edited text with `[` and `]` marks respectively, so if you cut some paragraph, you can jump then to the beginning of changed place in the file by `'[`

 ## Keeping Coding Syntax

+VIM, to fix indentation in file (spaces to tabs):

+- :set noexpandtab
+- :retab! // can be used also on visual block
+- :set expandtab // convert tabs back to spaces

 if move to the beginning of a file and press eigher <, > or =, the effect will be applied to  whole file